Goddard Servicing Technology Center

 A large room with dark walls, a combination of industrial and space-qualified robots, and full-scale "mockups," or models, of space vehicles characterize the facility in West Virginia.
 The WV Center contains a replica of a human exploration vehicle, a mockup of an airlock and cargo hold, and models of satellites.

-In the past, the Goddard facility has demonstrated lunar rover modularity and serviceability (2007), tested optical recognition sensors and relative navigation sensors (2007), dynamically simulated a proposed Lunar Surface Manipulator System (2008), and supported preparations for the Hubble Space Telescope Servicing Mission 4 (2009).
+In the past, the Goddard team has used robotic simulations at Goddard to demonstrate lunar rover modularity and serviceability (2007), test optical recognition sensors and relative navigation sensors (2007), dynamically simulate a proposed Lunar Surface Manipulator System (2008), and support preparations for the Hubble Space Telescope Servicing Mission 4 (2009).

 In 2011, personnel from the West Virginia facility worked with researchers from NASA's Langley Research Center to start to develop procedures to construct a large rod and joint simulated space structure that could be used as a telescope mirror platform.
 Learn more about this "Giant 3-D Space Puzzle"